Key Recovery Nutrition Strategies for Competitive Athletes

 Recovery Nutrition Hydration Needs for Athletes

 Following a workout or competition it is important for athletes to rehydrate and replace the fluid and electrolytes lost in sweat.
-Weighing before and after activity can help athletes determine how much fluid was lost in sweat.

-To replace fluid lost in sweat, you need to drink more fluid (125%-150% more) than the amount lost in sweat.
+To replace fluid lost in sweat, athletes need to drink more fluid (125%-150% more) than the amount lost in sweat.
 For each pound of weight lost during the activity, athletes should aim to drink 20-24 oz of fluid (1).

 Recovery Nutrition Hydration